Check my favorite things to do in Murcia Region and discover one of the lesser-known corners of the Iberian Peninsula.

 While a few of my favorite places in Spain are clearly cliche destinations, the most revealing and surprising experiences for me have always been the Spanish gems off the beaten track (check the Blog Series: Undiscovered Spain).

 While I loved my recent trip to Catalonia, it just made me realize once again that there´s a clear connection between the number of visitors per year and how the locals treat you.
-The top touristic areas in Spain are definitely the best prepared in terms of infrastructure, but the human experiences are mostly less personal and therefore less unique.
+The top touristic areas in Spain are definitely the best prepared in terms of infrastructure, but the human experiences are always less personal and therefore less unique.

 Exploring top things to do in Murcian Region